Rob Waddell

 Robert Norman Waddell (born 7 January 1975) is a New Zealand Olympic Gold Medalist and double World Champion Single sculler rower, and America's Cup yachtsman.
 He is a triple New Zealand Supreme 'Halberg Awards' Sportsperson of the year winner, 1998 to 2000.
-He holds the third fastest 2000 metre indoor rowing machine time in the world, clocking a time of 5 mins 36.6 secs (5:36.6), which was the previous world record for 19 years before the time was improved by Joshua Dunkley-Smith.
-He also held the record for 5000m on the rowing machine with a time of 14min 58sec.
+He holds the fourth fastest 2000 metre indoor rowing machine time in the world, clocking a time of 5 mins 36.6 secs (5:36.6), which was the previous world record for 19 years before the time was improved by Joshua Dunkley-Smith.
+It has since been surpassed by Oliver Zeidler.
+He has also held the record for 5000m on the rowing machine with a time of 14min 58sec.
 This made him the first person to go below 15 min for this distance.
 He holds a black belt in judo.
 He played rugby union for Waikato.
 Waddell was Chef de Mission of the 2014 and 2018 New Zealand Commonwealth Games teams, and the 2016 and 2020 Summer Olympics.

 Personal life

 Waddell was born in 1975 in Te Kūiti.
 He went to school at Kings College.
 He studied at the University of Waikato, graduating in 1998 and being recognised as one of three distinguished alumni in a 2015 ceremony.
 In the 2001 New Year Honours, Waddell was appointed an Officer of the New Zealand Order of Merit, for services to rowing.

 In 1998, he married fellow rower and World Rowing Championship silver medalist Sonia Scown, the daughter of a former All Black, Alistair Scown.
-As of 2025, their daughter, Madeleine, is a 400m track athlete.
+As of 2025, their daughter, Madeleine Waddell, is a 400m track athlete.